Key Word Search

 In computers

-Memory is represented and implemented as a group of cells that are capable of holding a Boolean (logical) 1 or 0.
+Memory is represented and implemented, in computers, as a group of cells that are capable of holding a representation of a Boolean (logical) 1 or 0.
 The Boolean state of each bit is usually represented as a voltage, such as +5 volts to mean 1 (true), or 0 volts to represent 0 (false).
 Because these values can have no valid intermediate values they are binary, hence the memory cells represent binary bits.
 A 1 or zero bit can be written into an individually accessible cell, and the state of the specific cell can be polled at a later time.

-Note that the thing that makes a computer memory valuable is not simply that it is capable of holding logical bits (which are in turn capable of encoding information), but that each bit is individually addressable.
+Note that the thing that makes a computer memory valuable is not simply that it is capable of holding logical bits (which are, in turn, capable of encoding information), but that each bit is individually addressable.
 That is, there is a behavior associated with a group of memory that must also be implemented in order to make the memory usable.
-In essence, this behavior (repeatable addressing of individual bits within the collection) is just as important to, and therefor just as much a part of, the abstract concept: memory.
+In essence, this behavior (repeatable addressing of individual bits within the collection) is just as important to, and therefor just as much a part of the more general concept of memory.
+In this example, the combination of memory with the behavior of individual addressing is a very good analogy for learning.

 In biology